Package jline.io

 - Supports multi-tier call chains (A → B → C)

-- Uses DES solver with REPLY signal support
+- Uses LDES solver with REPLY signal support

 When an entry has phase-2 activities, a Fork-Join structure handles the async continuation after reply: